AP Calculus AB - Unit 6 Study Guide

 Analyzing Functions Defined by Integrals

 The AP Exam loves to give you the graph of f(t) and ask you questions about g(x) = ∫ax f(t) dt.
-You must use FTC Part 1 to translate between them.

 The "Translation" Key

-• If the graph of f is above the x-axis (f > 0), then g is increasing.
+• If f > 0, then g is increasing.

-• If the graph of f is below the x-axis (f < 0), then g is decreasing.
+• If f < 0, then g is decreasing.

-• If the graph of f is increasing (f' > 0), then g is concave up.
+• If f is increasing (f' > 0), then g is concave up.

 6.6